FowiFlowi/KPI-database-labs/README.md

 # KPI-database-labs

 Repository for lab works from course of database organisation.
-Created on node.js
+Created on node.js, React and PostgreSQL